ibm-cloud-docs/power-iaas/deploying-linux.md

 ## How to create an OVA format Linux image
 {: #ova-format}

 Learn how to create an OVA image of a SUSE Linux (SLES) operating system and import it into the {{site.data.keyword.powerSys_notm}} environment.
-You can use PowerVC or VIOS to cpature an image.
+You can use PowerVC or VIOS to capture an image.

 ### Using PowerVC to capture and import an OVA image
 {: #powervc-capture}

 If you've deployed PowerVC in your on-premises environment, you can use it to [capture any supported LPAR](https://www.ibm.com/support/knowledgecenter/en/SSXK2N_1.4.0/com.ibm.powervc.standard.help.doc/powervc_capturing_hmc.html){: new_window}{: external} and create an OVA image.
-After you create the OVA image, upload it to your Cloud Object Storage (COS) account and import it into the {{site.data.keyword.powerSys_notm}} environment.
+After you create the OVA image, upload it to your Cloud Object Storage account and import it into the {{site.data.keyword.powerSys_notm}} environment.

 ### Capturing an image from VIOS
 {: #vios-capture}

 The [`create_ova` RPM](https://cloud.ibm.com/media/docs/downloads/create_ova-1.0-2.aix7.2.ppc.rpm){: new_window}{: external} contains scripts that create a virtual disk image of a `mksysb` backup, raw disk file, or disk volume and packages the content into a consumable Open Virtual Appliance (OVA) package.
-Note that to use this capture method it is required that the root file system be present on a single disk.
+To use this capture method, it is required that the root file system be present on a single disk.
 When you use the VIOS disk capture capability, you must obtain the appropriate disk volume name of the client VM that you are trying to capture.
-For more information on finding the disk configuration of a VIOS client, see [VIOS disk mapping in a nutshell](https://developer.ibm.com/technologies/systems/articles/au-viosmapping/){: new_window}{: external}. **You must shut down your Client (Linux) LPAR for this method to work.
+For more information on finding the disk configuration of a VIOS client, see [VIOS disk mapping in a nutshell](https://developer.ibm.com/technologies/systems/articles/au-viosmapping/){: new_window}{: external}. **You must shut down your Linux LPAR for this method to work.
 Otherwise, you might encounter disk errors and the OVA image might not boot**.

 The `create_ova` RPM also contains the `create_ova` man page and license.
 You must install the RPM on VIOS.
 {: note}